-A factory warranty is a guarantee that the dealership will help replace or repair any parts of your vehicle that are defective after purchase.
-However, a factory warranty does not cover things like oil changes and regular maintenance.
-A factory warranty can still apply to a used car if it hasn’t expired or you purchase a certified pre-owned warranty from the manufacturer.
-Also, some manufacturers offer extended warranties you can purchase for vehicles that meet certain requirements.
+A factory warranty is a guarantee that the dealership will help replace or cover repairs for any parts of your vehicle that are defective after purchase.
+However, a factory warranty does not cover things like oil changes and regular maintenance or wearable items like windshield wipers that can become worn over time.

-What Is A Certified Pre-Owned Used Car Warranty?
+Certified Pre-Owned Used Car Warranties

-Extended Used Car Warranty
+Extended Used Car Warranties

-Warranty Options For Used Cars
+Extended Warranty Options For Used Cars

-Aftermarket Extended Warranty For Used Cars
+Aftermarket Extended Used Car Warranties

 Purchasing coverage from a provider like Endurance, CARCHEX, or CarShield gives you more freedom and flexibility than buying from a dealership.
 Most third-party warranty providers allow you to purchase coverage for your vehicle at almost any time or mileage.
-You’re also not limited when it comes to repairs since most providers allow you to take your vehicle to any licensed repair facility.
+You’re also not limited when it comes to repairs, since most providers allow you to take your vehicle to any licensed repair facility.

-Used Car Manufacturer Warranty
+Used Car Manufacturer Extended Warranties

-You can also purchase extended warranty coverage from the manufacturer, usually through a brand dealership.
+You can purchase extended warranty coverage from the manufacturer, usually through a brand dealership.
 Most dealerships will offer you a powertrain warranty at minimum, which covers your vehicle’s engine, transmission, and drive axle.